thepaperpilot/thepaperpilot.github.io/site/garden/a-plea-to-organize/index.md

 Harris' platform was not even _socially_ progressive, as evidenced by their [non-action on trans rights](https://www.thenation.com/article/politics/kamala-harris-trans-rights-platform/).
 Harris dodging a question a month before the election about protecting trans rights by saying "[follow the law](https://abcnews.go.com/Politics/election-fact-check-transgender-issues-trump-harris/story?id=115349047)", despite the law currently being transphobic and actively getting worse in many states.
 She then took a transmedicalist stance on trans rights, saying she only supported gender-affirming care when a doctor deemed it "medically necessary".

-Harris campaigned on unity and included courting Republican figures like [Liz Cheney](https://www.the-independent.com/news/world/americas/us-politics/harris-campaign-liz-cheney-election-b2644062.html).
+Harris campaigned on unity, which to her meant courting Republican figures, most notably Dick Cheney and his daughter [Liz Cheney](https://www.the-independent.com/news/world/americas/us-politics/harris-campaign-liz-cheney-election-b2644062.html).
 This underscores the Democrats' strategy: appeal to the right, even at the expense of progressive values.
-This is why "pushing the party left" is a pipe dream - Democrat party leadership would rather lose elections than adopt a truly progressive platform.
-The DNC has the most clear history of such resistance to progressivism, such as when they ensured Bernie Sanders [could not win](https://www.goodreads.com/book/show/36505419-what-happened-to-bernie-sanders) the 2016 primaries.
+This is why "pushing the party left" is a pipe dream - the DNC would rather lose elections than adopt a truly progressive platform.
+The most clear example of such resistance to progressivism is when they ensured Bernie Sanders [could not win](https://www.goodreads.com/book/show/36505419-what-happened-to-bernie-sanders) the 2016 primaries.

 ## We Need a Progressive Movement